 As for Ryan?
 He knew it was a good fit.
 “I pay very close attention to detail, and my work here is very detail oriented.
 With my work ethic and motivation, I knew I could really help the team deliver S/4HANA,” Ryan says.
 “I’m happy knowing I have a place here and that I have stability and security here.”

 Ryan’s CAI team lead, Vipul Patel, works with him every day.
 “Ryan is great at taking initiative,” says Vipul.
 “He is persistent and curious to learn, which really helps him in his testing role.
 He has grown a lot in the short time that he’s been here.
 He is a more valuable team member every day.”

-Ryan is quick to acknowledge the role of his coworkers and his gratitude for the opportunity to bring his talents to the world.
+Since working with the pharmaceutical company, Ryan has begun a new role on the team as an access management analyst.
+He is quick to acknowledge the role of his coworkers and his gratitude for the opportunity to bring his talents to the world.
 “I like the structure of CAI Neurodiverse Solutions.
 It makes me feel satisfied to know I am giving my best effort every day.
 It builds up my confidence.
 I always believed in others.
 Sometimes I didn’t believe in myself–but that’s becoming less and less true all the time.”